The Unix Shell

 : run commandsM-x ispell

-: spell check; enter the suggested
+: spell check; enter the suggesteddigit

-to accept or r
+to accept orr

-rewriteM-x package-install
+to rewriteM-x package-install

 : install packagesM-x package-list-packages

-: list of packagesYou may find more about Emacs in here.
+You may find more about Emacs in here.

-Now, we can make Shell script to crate a small program including Bash
+Now, we can make Shell script to crate a small program including

 to open nano

-text editor to make script.sh
+text editor to

 #!/bin/bash